Strattonshrugged/zero-out/zero-list.md

 Dick Cheney
 Grover Norquist
 Michael Vick
+Justin Bieber
+Ann Coulter
+look up people who have gotten away with crimes people who have gotten rich off disasters people who have gotten off with light sentences due to wealth or celebrity

 Four panels, two left and two right, separated by a "VS" ... inner two panels are buttons holding pictures of the candidates